Table of Contents

 Our neighbors had invited us to a holiday resort near Hermanus in South Africa, for Christmas lunch.
 I was not feeling very well after a spending much of the day in the swimming pool under the hot summer sun, but my parents couldn’t leave me behind, alone in the rondavel.
 Christmas dinner was being served in the ballroom (the sports hall all dollied up for the occasion), but they were overbooked and set up a few tables in the main dining room and reception area of the resort.

-The first course was the most delicious thing I had ever tasted: Cream of mushroom soup.
+The first course was the most delicious thing I had ever tasted: Cream of mushroom soup!
 I don’t remember anything else on the menu :).
-As a five year old who had never tasted mushroom soup before, it was the most exotic thing I could imagine.
+As a five year old who had never tasted cream of mushroom soup before, it was the most exotic thing I could imagine.

 In our family home, vegetable and split pea soup with lamb or beef were usually the order of the day, and preferred by everyone else in the household.
-I was the only one who was not really a fan, until the first time I ate soup in Istanbul on my first visit 15 years ago.
+I was the only one who was not really a fan, until the first time I ate Lentil soup in Istanbul on my first visit in March 2000.
 It was practically obligatory to add a squeeze of lemon to any type of soup served as a first course with lunch or dinner.
 The acidity of the lemon appeared to enhance the flavors of the slowly cooked vegetables and made it dance on the tongue.
 I have loved soup ever since.

-This mushroom soup recipe combines dried and fresh mushrooms with vegetable stock and cream for an indulgent and warming dish that is hard to beat.
+This gluten free cream mushroom soup recipe combines dried and fresh mushrooms with vegetable stock and cream for an indulgent and warming dish that is hard to beat.
+The colour of the soup will depend on the type of mushrooms that you use and whether or not they have dark gills.

 - 4 dried porcini or shitake mushrooms

-- 100 grams oyster mushrooms, reserve 2 for garnish
+- 100 grams brown mushrooms reserve 2 for garnish

 - freshly ground black pepper to taste